Postgraduate Diploma in Cognitive & Behaviour Therapies - CBT for Psychosis & Bipolar Disorders Pathway (CBTp&b)

 Training Component

-Workshops include theoretical and skills development components, and combine academic presentations, demonstrations and experiential exercises.
-Weekly intensive small group video based training supervision, is provided by highly experienced BABCP accredited CBT practitioners (for affective disorders) and CBTp practitioners (for psychosis and bipolar disorder).
+Workshops include theoretical and skills development components, and combine academic presentations, demonstrations, and experiential exercises.
+Weekly intensive small group video-based training supervision is provided by highly experienced BABCP accredited CBT practitioners (for affective disorders).

 Contact Us